top of page

 Known popularly as the Microcentro, this area is home to many of Buenos Aires’s most recognizable landmarks: the Casa Rosada (office of the president), the Obelisco (a 235-foot obelisk in the middle of one of the city’s most important avenues), and Teatro Colón (one of the world’s top opera houses).
 Many of Buenos Aires’s oldest restaurants and cafes are located here, as well.

-Check out our article, What to do in Centro, Buenos Aires to learn more.
+Check out our neighborhood guide to Centro to learn more.

 San Telmo